Daenningas/EternalVoidMCServerConfigs/README.md

 An anarchy server with some high quality anarchy

+## Change Best Practices

+Patience: Only change one thing at a time to observe results.
+I (Daen) haven't followed this rule strictly in the past and it has resulted in issues.

 ## How to propose changes

 Please use the below approach to keep changes visible and easy to understand.